 Children, their families, teachers, schools, and care providers provide information on children's cognitive, social, emotional, and physical development.
 Information is also collected on children's home environment, home educational activities, school environment, classroom environment, classroom curriculum, teacher qualifications, and before- and after-school care.

 The ECLS-K:2011 is designed as a longitudinal study, with the same children followed from kindergarten through the fifth grade.
-Information has already been collected in the fall and the spring of kindergarten (2010-11), the fall and spring of first grade (2011-12), and the fall and spring of second grade (2012-13).
-Additional data collections are planned for the spring of third grade (2014), the spring of fourth grade (2015), and the spring of fifth grade (2016).
+Information has already been collected in the fall and the spring of kindergarten (2010-11), the fall and spring of first grade (2011-12), the fall and spring of second grade (2012-13), and the spring of third grade (2014).
+Data are currently being collected in the spring of fourth grade (2015), with the last planned data collection scheduled for the spring of fifth grade (2016).
 Note that although the study refers to later rounds of data collection by the grade the majority of children are expected to be in (that is, the modal grade for children who were in kindergarten in the 2010–11 school year), children are included in subsequent data collections regardless of their grade level.
-Field tests, pilot tests, and cognitive interviews are conducted at various points in the life of the study to develop psychometrically sound cognitive assessments and to gather information from teachers, school administrators, and parents to inform the development of new survey items.
+Field tests, pilot tests, and cognitive interviews have been conducted at various points in the life of the study to develop psychometrically sound cognitive assessments and to gather information from teachers, school administrators, and parents to inform the development of new survey items.